rachaelbabister/blush-bakes-blog/README.md

 - Using secure coding techniques such as {%%} and @login_required helps to restrict unauthorised actions on the site, ensuring certain functions are only seen by authorised users.

 #### Input Validation
 - A plus to using Django is utilising their built-in form validation framework.
-The system can check for exising users, required fields and password confirmation, triggering errors if anything doesn't meet the requirements.
+The system can check for existing users, required fields and password confirmation, triggering errors if anything doesn't meet the requirements.

 #### User Feedback
 - Flash messages are used to feedback to a user when a certain action has been processed - whether successful or not.
 The user has a much more improved experience, feeling confident they know the processes of what is happening with their actions on the site.